Emily sat cross-legged on

 A wave of relief travelled through the room.
 "Thanks," Gwen nodded to Odysseus.
 "I owe you one."

-Impossibly, the thick brown fur that covered the beast from head to foot retracted into its body and its limbs shrunk down to the size of a human.
+With the sickly cracking of bones changing shape, the dead creature transformed.
+Impossibly, the thick brown fur that covered it from head to foot retracted into its body and its limbs shrunk down to the size of a human.
 In a matter of moments, the body of the wild animal had become the body of a woman.

 "Look on her neck," said Redacted.
-"My sensors are picking up wounds that we aren't responsible for."
+"Those wounds aren't ours."

 Gwen continued.
 "We have to spread out across the dome and kill them all before they infect anyone else."

-"Whoa, hang on a second," Emily interrupted.
+"Whoa, hang on," Emily interrupted.
 "We just learned that innocent people have been turned into monsters against their will.
 You're very quick to want to 'kill them all'."

 "They WERE innocent people," Gwen corrected.
 "But they've been changed.
 They've regressed into beasts.
 All we can do now is kill them to contain the virus."